 Selling overseas, even if it’s just for a select group of products, is worth tackling.
 That’s what shipping rules are for, after all.
 If you are still on the fence, consider this:

-To put it plainly, only shoppers expect international shipping options, and it’s no longer a nice to have to meet this expectation.
+To put it plainly, many shoppers now expect international shipping options, and it’s no longer just a nice-to-have capability.

 Does Shopify Ship Worldwide?